Skip to content

 Accessibility and comfort notes

 This route is flexible: you can shorten it at any point and take the MRT or a short taxi hop between anchors.
-In hot months, plan indoor breaks midday.
-In rain, keep it museum-heavy.
+In hot months, plan indoor breaks midday—the gates are exposed and the humidity is real.
+In rain, keep it museum-heavy and treat the gates as quick exterior photo stops.

 Quick answers to common planning questions.